 Treatments and drugs

-Doctors rely on antibiotic drugs and joint drainage when treating septic arthritis.
+Doctors rely on joint drainage and antibiotic drugs to treat septic arthritis.

 Terms and conditions of use